Rebecca Goldstein: Career

 Goldstein's writing has also appeared in chapters in a number of edited books, in journals including The Atlantic, The Chronicle of Higher Education, The New York Times Book Review, The New York Review of Books, The New Republic, The Wall Street Journal, Huffington Post, Tikkun, Commentary, and in blog format in The Washington Post's "On Faith" section.

 Personal life

 Goldstein married her first husband, physicist Sheldon Goldstein, in 1969, and they divorced in 1999.
 They are the parents of the novelist Yael Goldstein Love and poet Danielle Blau.
 In a 2006 interview with Luke Ford, Goldstein said:

-In 2007, she married cognitive psychologist Steven Pinker.
+In 2007, Goldstein married cognitive psychologist Steven Pinker.